Perry Ellis (brand): History

+In 2003, in turn, Perry Ellis International acquired Salant.
+The corporation has since then acquired various other textile companies, such as Original Penguin and golf brand Ping Collection, among many others.

 Brands

 Salant acquired closely held Axis Clothing Corp. in 2002, a year before being acquired in 2003 by Perry Ellis.
 The Axis LA brand clothing company was based in Culver City.
 Axis sells men's sweaters, pants, jeans and shirts in U.S. department stores.